 Can I go to college with an American School diploma?

 Many American School graduates go on to college after completing our college preparatory course.
 They are usually admitted – as are students from any high school – on the basis of their scores on tests such as the SAT or the ACT and their grades with American School.
 Some states, such as New York, however, have public universities which will not accept students holding a distance education diploma, and these public universities will require such students to take the GED, TASC or another high school equivalency exam to gain admission.
 We suggest that you review the admissions standards with the college of your choice prior to enrolling and contact our Guidance Department if you have questions or need further assistance.
-Our school counselor will be happy to assist you.
 If you are interested in attending an accredited online college or university, please visit www.accreditedonlinecolleges.org for a list of accredited online colleges and universities.

 May credits earned for American School courses be used for NCAA initial eligibility to participate in college sports?

 At this time, American School courses may not be used to meet the NCAA core course requirements for initial eligibility for Division I or Division II sports or for NJCAA and NAIA purposes.
-This decision was not based on the content of our courses but, rather, on issues involving interaction with students in “nontraditional” courses.
+This decision was not based on the content of our courses but, rather, on issues involving course structure and interaction with students in “nontraditional” courses.
 American School believes students should have the ability to work at their own pace, while the NCAA prefers students take courses which are teacher-driven and stick to a more strict schedule.
 You should not apply to take our courses if you plan on playing sports for a school affiliated with the organizations listed above.
 If you have further questions about college eligibility, please contact our guidance department.

 What is American School’s position on the Common Core State Standards Initiative?